oberron/entolusis/_posts/2021-03-04-how-to-fly-a-horse.md

 p113
 > confidence is belief in yourself. certainty is belief in your belief. confidence is a bridge. certainty is a barricade

+p117
+> delusion comforts when truth hurts. when you feel sure feel weary you may be suffering from certainty

+## chap 5 where credit is due